to the new online home of Top 10 Florida Baseball

 Anytime during the year an individual player can live at the Top 10 Academy in Juan Dolio.
 We have a private enclosed Villa setting near the beach just 25 minutes from the airport in Santo Domingo.

 Our compound is composed of 10 separate buildings to accommodate players and families comfortably.

 We have batting cages, training areas, and major league sized fields.

 We have players that come for just one week, or for the entire year.

-Players have visited us from New York, Massachusetts, Texas, California, Maryland, N. Carolina, Georgia, Minnesota, Michigan, Ohio, Germany, Hungary, Colombia, Venezuela, Aruba, St Martin, Panama, Bahamas and Cuba.
+Players have visited us from New York, Massachusetts, Florida, Texas, California, Maryland, N. Carolina, Georgia, Minnesota, Michigan, Ohio, Germany, Hungary, Colombia, Venezuela, Aruba, St Martin, Panama, Curacao, Bahamas, Cuba and more.

 Players of all ages can attend as we can easily accommodate both the young player and the professional athlete.

 For players who wish to stay for a semester or the entire year the minimum age is 13.

 Most American players stay for 4-8 weeks during the summer or for 1-2 weeks over the school recess periods.